ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 Plotting results
 ============================================

-Currently CellPhoneDB relies on external plotting implementations to represent the results.
+Currently CellphoneDB relies on external plotting implementations to represent the results.
 Examples are provided in the [tutorials](notebooks).

 We recommend using tools such as the ktplots:
 [@zktuong](https://github.com/zktuong):